TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

  **2 -->  We need to be cognizant of the data durability aspect as well.** in event of accidental deletes.
 Our recovery mechanism to retrieve data within the last 35 days.    🏁  Hence, **have enabled Point-In-Time-Recovery for our DynamoDB** Table

 </br>

 **3 --> Our gateway should be capable of sustaining backpressure scenarios**.
 Our backend services won't be overwhelmed.
-(Because we've limited the rate of incoming connections) 💡
+(Because we've limited the rate of incoming connections) 💡We've implemented both throttling & rate limiting (It's essential to control both of these metrics, number of requests/ second and number of requests being sent )

 >   ➡️ This means that our API will remain responsive to legit users. **Helps us safeguard against a DDoS**